NumbaCruncha/RoadDetection/README.md

 **Improvements**
+It would be desirable to avoid downsampling the training images in order to capture more details during learning, as welll as to output a mask at the correct resolution as the training images.

 In order to increase the power of the network, it would be beneficial to train on mulitple GPUs.
 Horovod - a C++ library developed by Uber for distributed tensorflow operations (https://github.com/uber/horovod) - would be worth investigating to this end.

 An implementation of U-net with iHorovod integration built-in would be a logical choice for testing alongside the proposed solution.